inconvergent/evl/docs/stm.md

  ;       - acc/all acc/n acc/until
  ;       - itr/all itr/n itr/until
  ;
- ;     all iterators and accumulators accept an act function of one argument which is ;       called on each value before it is returned. default: #'identity.
+ ;     all iterators and accumulators use the act function to process each value ;       before it is returned. the default is:
- ;       ; note: to override for the entire context set: evl:*act*.
  ;
+ ;       ; (lambda (v rule) v) ; aka #'r/identity, which just returns the value.
+ ;
+ ;       NOTE: also see r/print and r/print*, which are useful for development.
+ ;       NOTE: to override for the entire context set: evl:*act*.
+ ;
- ;     all accumulators accept an acc and a res option.
+ ;     all accumulators also have an acc and a res option:
  ;       - acc is a function that accepts a value and an accumulated value, then returns ;         the new accumualted value. default: #'cons.
  ;
- ;         ; note: you can write your own function to filter out values. eg:
+ ;         NOTE: you can write your own function to filter out values. eg:
+ ;
  ;         ; (lambda (v res)
  ;         ;    (if (my-testp v) (cons v res) res))
  ;